-Around the world in October, we Franciscans celebrate the Feast of Saint Francis (October 4).
-One part of our annual observance is a service on the evening of October 3, known as the “Transitus,” or “passing” of Saint Francis.
+Around the world in October, we Franciscans celebrate the Feast of St. Francis (October 4).
+One part of our annual observance is a service on the evening of October 3, known as the “Transitus,” or “passing” of St. Francis.
 It’s a simple time of storytelling and prayers that recall how, at the moment of his death, Francis called out “Welcome, Sister Death!”

 One version of Francis’ passing, which we read from frequently at the annual “Transitus,” was written by Francis’ first biographer, Thomas of Celano.
 He tells us that Francis, when he knew he was dying, “exhorted death—terrible and hateful to all—to praise God.”